A story that Mixes fact and fiction, humour and serious topics, by Diana Holbourn

 Her mum couldn't believe what she was hearing.
 But she was young and inexperienced, and wondered if she'd missed out on a bit of education at school where the other kids learned that babies can sometimes talk straight from the womb.
 She'd never known it before.
 Certainly her little brother hadn't done that; he hadn't talked till well after his first birthday.
-But she thought perhaps boys were just a bit slower.
-But then she asked a nurse, who said she'd never known a baby talk that soon either and it was unnatural.
+But she thought perhaps boys were just a bit slower than girls.
+But then she asked a nurse, who said she'd never known a baby talk that soon either, and that it was unnatural.

 Becky's mum, possibly still in a drugged haze from the pain-killing medication she'd been given while she was giving birth, thought a name that meant 'Unnatural' would be appropriate for her new daughter in that case, but she couldn't think of a name that meant that, so she settled for calling her Rebecca instead, a name that apparently has something to do with a tendency to tie knots in bits of string.
 Later she was glad she'd called her that, since she realised a name that meant 'unnatural' sounded uncomplimentary.

 When Becky's mum took her out of the hospital, Becky was scared; she'd been used to living in a tightly enclosed warm dark little space, and now she felt lost in this totally different environment.
-She said in alarm, "Mum, what the heck is going on here?"
+Neither her English nor her understanding of the world had developed enough by then for her to have understood what her mum and the nurses had been talking about when they'd said she'd be going home soon.
+As her mum walked outside the hospital with her in her arms, Becky said in alarm, "Mum, what the heck is going on here?"

 Becky's mum was startled; she didn't use language like 'heck'!
 She wondered where Becky could have learned it from.
-She thought it must have been either her eldest sister or one of her brothers, who must have been talking very loudly one day.
+She thought it must have been either her eldest sister or one of her brothers, who must have been talking very loudly one day before Becky was born.

 As Becky looked around her in the coming days, she saw people walking around, and thought, "I'd love to be able to do that!"
 So she asked her mum to teach her.